 All fencing is animal friendly.
 The fence is made up of 2" iron pipe set into 12' frame sections.
 All the pipe is welded together and has 4 strands of 3/16" steel cable threaded in the gap between the top and ground.
 Overall there is about 3,000 feet of fencing.

 Well, here we are! right here.
 The ranch is right in the center of the window so, without changing location, zoom in to get a better overview of the ranch.
 Or zoom out a little bit to get a better perspective on our location.
 Two miles south or our location is the town of Ash Fork at the junction of I-40 and highway 89 to Prescott.

 Most people want to get a look at facilities, before they commit to boarding their horse.
 We welcome visitors, and will give you the nickel tour if you call us in advance.
 Except for a quick trip to the store, we are always home.
 However, we are not always in a position to answer the phone.
 So if one of us does not answer, please leave a message and we will get back to you.

 Ash Fork is about 50 miles west of Flagstaff on the North side of Interstate 40 at Exit 146 (East side of Ash Fork).
 And the Shifty Jack Ranch is about two miles north of town.
 State Highway 89, from the Prescott, Chino Valley, and Pauldin area, intersects with I-40 at Exit 146.

 Why, this is Jack!

-Jack is a 3 year old Springer Spaniel, and he loves horses.
+Jack is a 6 year old Springer Spaniel, and he loves horses.
 He shares the ranch with two brothers (Lucky and Steve) and one sister (Gracie).
-Gracie's in charge!
+All are Springer Spaniels.